darton/RPiNT/README.md

 ### Run installation script

-Running the following command from cli  will download and run the script.
+Running the following command in the CLI will download and execute the installation script.

-#### Warning
-Run the follwing command while logged into the Raspberry Pi console as the user named pi.
-If you execute it as a different user, you will need to modify section [Service] in the rpint.service file afterward.

 ```
 curl -sS https://raw.githubusercontent.com/darton/RPiNT/refs/heads/main/scripts/install.sh |sudo bash
 ```

-Start/Stop RPiNT
+The service rpint will start automatically.
+However, if you want to manually stop or restart it, use systemd commands:

 ```
 sudo systemctl start rpint.service
 sudo systemclt stop rpint.service